Rulebook (13th Edition)

 Due to activation conditions on abilities and the nature of how counters work, it is possible for multiple players to simultaneously be able to perform certain actions.
 Chains exist to clarify what exactly happens in these situations.

-The following actions all start a chain:
+The following actions are all chaining actions, meaning they can start or respond to a chain:

-Once all players are done responding to the chain, the chain begins resolving: in reverse order (starting with the most recent chain link and working backwards), each chain link's effects are actually executed, which is referred to as resolving the effects.
+Whenever any chaining action is performed, any applicable activation cost is paid immediately.
+Effects, however, are not executed immediately.
+Instead, once all players are done responding to the chain, the chain begins resolving: in reverse order (starting with the most recent chain link and working backwards), each chain link's effects are actually executed, which is referred to as resolving the effects.

 For example, when resolving a chain where chain link 1 is an ability with the effect, “Destroy the targets,”, and chain link 2 is the effect of a Weakness Counter, then resolution of the chain goes as follows: